redwoodjs/redwoodjs-com-archive/docs/graphql.md

 ## Security

-RedwoodJS already provides some best practices when deploying GraphQL to production, such as disabling the GraphQL Playground when you deploy and run in your production production environment.
+We'll document more GraphQL security best practices as Redwood reaches a v1.0 release candidate, but note that Redwood already bakes in some when deploying GraphQL to production, such as disabling the GraphQL Playground.

-> Please come back soon where we will document more best practices when securing GraphQL as RedwoodJS reaches a v1.0 release candidate.
 ## FAQ

 ### Why Doesn't Redwood Use Something Like Nexus?